 5. 3-in-1 Vaporizers

 Each of those vape styles come with their own benefits and specifications and it’s up to you, the user, to decide what kind of vaporizer is right for you.
 This choice is going to rely heavily on the type of material that you choose to use or have available to you.
 In general, every vaporizer is an electronic device that is typically powered by a small lithium-ion battery.
 They use this battery power to heat materials to the point of vaporization.
 That means different temperatures for different materials, but the golden rule is to stay as far away from combustion as possible.

 Remember, each vaporizer is going to be different on a model-by-model basis.
-Some vapes are capable of vaping anything from herb to wax, usually just with different attachments that are often included in the vape kit.
+Some vapes are capable of vaping anything from herb to wax, you can now even find a thca vape at the shop.
 Do your homework, read up on articles like this one, and know what you are buying to make sure you find the vaporizer that is right for you.

 Once you have the vape of your choice, knowing how to use it is pretty easy.
 Just continue reading below for the directions on how to use a vaporizer for dry herb, wax, oil and liquids.